Te Rapa: The Base

-Before being given by the government to the Tainui tribe in a Raupatu land settlement in 1995, Te Rapa was also the site of a Royal New Zealand Air Force base.
-The Te Rapa Air force Base was a major Air Force stores depot.
-The Te Rapa Air force Base closed in 1992.
+Prior to being handed back to the Tainui tribe by the government as part of the Raupatu land settlement in 1995, Te Rapa was the site of a Royal New Zealand Air Force base.
+The base served as a major Air Force stores depot.
+The Te Rapa Air Force base closed in 1992.

-Te Rapa's shopping area includes The Base, a large scale retail development that opened in 2005 at the site of the former air force base.
-As of 2006, The Base contained the largest branch of The Warehouse in New Zealand.
+Te Rapa's shopping area includes The Base, a large-scale retail development that opened in 2005 at the site of the former air force base.
 With the addition of the Te Awa building in 2010, The Base became New Zealand's largest shopping mall, and still is, as of December 2011.

 Fonterra Dairy Factory

 One of Fonterra's largest dairy factories is to the east of the former SH1 in northern Te Rapa.
 It started to dry powder in 1967 and was officially opened on 20 April 1968 by New Zealand Co-operative Dairy Company, which became part of Fonterra in 2001.
-A butter, cream and cream cheese plant was added in 1997 another cream cheese line in 2013 and another butter line about 2019.
+A butter, cream and cream cheese plant was added in 1997, another cream cheese line in 2013, and another butter line in about 2019.

 It collects up to 7500000 l of milk a day from 1,000 farms.
 It has around 500 staff, producing roughly 80,000 tonnes a year, including 650 million packets of butter and 33,500 tonnes of cream cheese.